-Deploy a Pivotal Platform Installation VM.
+Deploy an Ops Manager Installation VM.
 For more information, see Deploying Ops Manager on vSphere.

-In your load balancer, register the IP addresses that you assigned to Pivotal Platform.
+In your load balancer, register the IP addresses that you assigned to Ops Manager.

-Configure Ops Manager and BOSH Director as described in Installing Pivotal Platform, then add PAS.
+Configure Ops Manager and the BOSH Director as described in Configuring BOSH Director on vSphere, then add PAS.

 Do not click Install after adding PAS.

 Configure the Networking pane in PAS.
-Load balancer configuration in PAS varies depending on which IaaS you are using for Pivotal Platform.
+Load balancer configuration in PAS varies depending on which IaaS you are using for Ops Manager.
 For more information, see Configure Networking in Configuring PAS.